Virginia Falls (Na’ili Cho)

 South Nahanni River has a rather unusual geological history.
 This is a very ancient river which was flowing here well before the mountains started to form.
 Thus the course of the river is typical for the river of flatlands – it is flowing with wide meanders, cutting through the mountain ridges with magnificent, deep canyons.
 The river cut through the slowly rising mountains like a hot wire through the wax, without changing its course.

 During the latest ice ages the middle part of South Nahanni valley escaped the glaciation – while elsewhere mountains experienced the mighty flow of glaciers, the valley was unscathed by the glacier.
 Thus it is one of the few places in Canada which was ice-free during the last ice age.

 Virginia Falls have formed in the Fourth Canyon (Painted Canyon) – the uppermost canyon of South Nahanni.
-It has been cut in limestone and at least part of this 8 km long canyon has been formed by Virginia Falls themselves as the falls receded upstreams, leaving an almost 100 m deep rut (1).
+It has been cut in limestone and at least part of this 8 km long canyon has been formed by Virginia Falls themselves as the falls receded upstream, leaving an almost 100 m deep rut (1).

 Upstreams the river is calm and then, in a bend, it starts… At first, the mighty stream enters impressive rapids – the Sluicebox.
 And then, among the cliffs is another turn to the other side and the whole stream turns into violent whitewater and disappears far, far below.
 The power of water pulverizes anything including trunks of trees.

 The wider part of the waterfall to the south from Mason’s Rock is taller – 90 m.
 The northern part is narrower.
-At first the northern part continues as a steep rapid and then, after sharp bend it falls down some 52 metres.
+At first, the northern part continues as a steep rapid and then, after sharp bend it falls down some 52 meters.
 At the base of Mason’s Rock, both parts of South Nahanni River meet again.

 The width of Virginia Falls varies at different water level, reaching up to 259 m width (2).